 Who is Eligible?

 Applicants must be emerging artists in the first five years of their art practice residing within the Hunter Region.
-There is no age restriction.
-However, applicants must be at least 17 years old or commencing Year 12 during 2020.
+Applicants must be older then 18.
+There is no upper age limit.

 What is involved in the Mentorship?